simatic/ZebroGaMQ/src/JavaScript-client/readme.txt

 Developer(s): Denis Conan, Gabriel Adgeg

-This is the TOTEM Library for using XML-RPC and RabbitMQ through a Node.js proxy in JavaScript Client applications.
+This is the ZebroGaMQ Library for using XML-RPC and RabbitMQ through a Node.js proxy in JavaScript Client applications.

 Prerequisites: